twstokes/neopixel-tree/mcu/README.md

 | Red | `0 - 255` |
 | Green | `0 - 255` |
 | Blue | `0 - 255` |

+---

+### Readback

+A special command used by clients to get the currently running sequence on the tree.

+This command takes no parameters.
+The data received shouldn't be larger than `UDP_BUFFER_SIZE`.

+Important note: Currently it's the responsibility of the reciever to know what bytes are valid, depending on the command.
+For instance:

+1. The Pattern Fill command is sent with 10 colors (at least 30 bytes)
+2. The Rainbow command is sent.
+3. The Readback command is sent.

+Because the Readback command sends the raw packet buffer and doesn't factor in the total length of the Rainbow command, it'll contain the previous values from setup 1.
+The client should know (based on byte 0) that the tree is running the Rainbow command and to only read the valid bytes.

+If the Pattern Fill command is being read, pay attention to the number of colors to know how many bytes to expect.